 People are attracted to the ketogenic diet because of its many benefits, including weight loss without hunger (and it does seem to work well for this, at least initially), crystal clear thinking, improved lipids, better energy, epilepsy treatment, and even a way to overcome type 2 diabetes.
 The ketogenic diet has been shown to produce beneficial metabolic changes in the short term.
 Along with weight loss, other benefits include improved insulin levels and reduction in blood pressure, cholesterol, and triglycerides. (source)

 Long story short is that keto advocates say the body thrives better burning fat for fuel instead of carbs, which can leave you brain fogged and tired.
 In fact, you don’t even need carbs with all the fat to burn, they say!
-Eating carbs drives up insulin production (BAD), causing increased hunger and triggering the body to hold on to fat and suppress calorie burn.
+Eating carbs drives up insulin production, causing increased hunger and triggering the body to hold on to fat and suppress calorie burn.
 But when you replace carbs with fat, you’re not hungry, and fat magically melts away.
-With fewer carbs, your body also doesn’t produce as much insulin (GOOD). (source) High insulin means diabetes and increased oxidation and fat storage (BAD).
+With fewer carbs, your body also doesn’t produce as much insulin. (source) High insulin means diabetes and increased oxidation and fat storage.

 NOTE: carbs include vegetables.
 All carbs are not bad.
 Everything that is not a protein or a fat is a carb.

-And people feel great on keto!
+And most people report feeling great on keto.
 The diet forces you to ditch processed, refined foods, simple carbs, and junk food.
 No sugar, booze, or Cheetos.
 And that single change is a good thing: You’re eating more whole foods.
 Keto encourages consumption of free-range animals and wild caught seafood, good fats, bone broths, organ meats, and fermented foods.
-But it’s still minimal carbs at around 30 grams per day or less (equivalent to one sweet potato) and no grains or legumes.
+And although keto diets exist on a spectrum (some drastically limit plant carbs while others get a pretty good diversity), it’s still minimal carbs at around 30 grams per day total carbs or less (equivalent to one sweet potato) and no grains or legumes.
 Not everyone (especially women) does well on such a low carb plan.

 Here’s the thing though: some of those benefits, while they sound wonderful, are still hypothetical.
 For example, while the ketogenic diet does work for short term weight loss, WHY it works is still a hypothesis (see carbohydrate-insulin hypothesis).
 There are no long term studies and no solid evidence that keto diets are beneficial for weight loss and lipid improvements in the LONG TERM. (side note: I did find this recent study on a small group of obese patients following a very low calorie ketogenic diet over a period of 2 years.
 They had continued weight loss success, but I did not see any info on other health markers in the study.
 This also suggests that obese people would fare better on keto as long as they still have weight to lose and are using the diet for this purpose).